orbitalquark/gtdialog/doc/02_Usage.md

 ## Overview

-GCocoaDialog can be used as either a command-line program for shell scripts or as a C library for applications.
+gtDialog can be used as either a command-line program for shell scripts or as a C library for applications.

 ### Using the Command-Line

-GCocoaDialog is executed like this:
+gtDialog is executed like this:

-    gcocoadialog type options
+    gtdialog type options

 Where `type` is specifies which dialog to use and `options` is a set of options for that dialog type.

 ### Using the C Library

-In order to use GCocoaDialog as a C library, first include `gcocoadialog.h` and `gcocoadialog.c` in your application.
-Then call `gcocoadialog()` with a `GCDialogType` followed by an `int argc` and a `char *argv[]` like you would have for a command-line application.
-You can use a helper function `gcocoadialog_type()` for getting a `GCDialogType` from a string.
-An example is in the `main()` function of `gcocoadialog.c`.
+In order to use gtDialog as a C library, first include `gtdialog.h` and `gtdialog.c` in your application.
+Then call `gtdialog()` with a `GTDialogType` followed by an `int argc` and a `char *argv[]` like you would have for a command-line application.
+You can use a helper function `gtdialog_type()` for getting a `GTDialogType` from a string.
+An example is in the `main()` function of `gtdialog.c`.

 ## Acknowledgements